Hurricane Stephen

-The Boxing Day Storm (also called the Great Boxing Day Storm of 1998 or Hurricane Stephen) was an Atlantic windstorm that made landfall in northwest Ireland.
-It peaked on Boxing Day, 26 December, which is celebrated as St. Stephen's Day in Ireland.
+Hurricane Stephen (also called the (Great) Boxing Day Storm of 1998) was an Atlantic windstorm that made landfall in northwest Ireland.
+It peaked on 26 December 1998 where Saint Stephen's Day is celebrated in Ireland, Isle of Man and Wales with Boxing Day celebrated in England, Scotland and Northern Ireland.

 Storm

-The storm lasted from 3:00 on 24 December to 15:00 on 29 December 1998, peaking on 26 December.
+The storm lasted from 03:00 on 24 December to 15:00 on 29 December 1998, peaking on 26 December.
 The Met Office reported that mean speeds over land reached nearly 60 mph over a period of twelve hours, with gusts exceeding 90 mph and being recorded at over 100 mph were recorded at some locations.